-How I Manage Full-Time Gigs In Marketing/Communications, Curating A Magazine, Freelancing, and A Blog
+Here’s How I Manage A Business While Freelancing, and Staying Consistent With My Blog

 What you commit to and how you commit to it says a lot about how much you value your life and how bad you want to succeed. – AJ

 Let me just keep it real, I surprise myself on the mornings I have time to apply a full face of makeup and curl my hair.
-Working full-time, curating a magazine, managing my own blog and freelancing can be so draining at times.
+I expanded my business in the middle of this year.
+I am now a full-time, marketing & communications professional as well as an interior decorator.
+I also have been managing my own blog and taking on random freelance gigs for years.
 I’d be lying if I said there were enough hours in the day to get everything done.
 I’d also be lying if I told you that I do not get burnt out or feel like giving up at times.
 It’s a part of life to feel overwhelmed.
 It’s also a part of life to have control over your day.
 Here are a few ways I manage creative directing a magazine, marketing/communications, freelance, and a blog.

 I Am Brutally Honest When I Don't Have Time